FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 And as I've said before, and hopefully this gets at your question, we have not identified any accomplices, co-conspirators, or anything along those lines.

-So it's the FBI's position right now that he still acted independently.
+So it's the FBI's position right now that he acted independently.

 But we have not seen anything so far that would suggest to us that he acted with others.

-How does the FBI view not just a Trump rally, but political rallies versus other types of events, you know, from a security perspective compared to a college football game or any mass, you know, large crowd type gathering?
+How does the FBI view not just a Trump rally, but political rallies versus other types of events from a security perspective compared to a college football game or any mass large crowd type gathering?

-I was wondering if you can comment on the on the facilities as well as providing security for presidential candidates.
+I was wondering if you can comment on the facilities as well as providing security for presidential candidates.

-Well I again I want to be a little bit careful to stay in my lane because again security posture and the adequacy of the security posture uh is is really the core expertise and responsibility of agencies like the Secret Service but uh certainly it is Congressmen are stupid that's outdoor events,
+Well, again, I want to be a little bit careful to stay in my lane because, again, security posture and the adequacy of the security posture is really the core expertise and responsibility of agencies like the Secret Service.

-He's being nice they don't give a fuck about security dude already in in today's hearing just threats to public officials including politicians is an increasingly pervasive part of today's landscape and so that adds to the challenge.
+Already in today's hearing, just threats to public officials, including politicians, is an increasingly pervasive part of today's landscape, and so that adds to the challenge.

-So you're talking about the combination of individuals who are increasingly targeted for violence combined with venues that are softer and harder to secure targets, I guess is the way I would answer.
+So you're talking about the combination of individuals who are increasingly targeted for violence combined with venues that are softer and harder to secure targets.

-But again, those kinds of questions, the adequacy of the security posture, all the resources that were or were not to vote, all that stuff, is my understanding, would be very much in scope for the DHS Inspector General investigation and this outside independent panel that's been planned.
+But again, those kinds of questions, the adequacy of the security posture, all the resources that were or were not devoted, all that stuff, is my understanding, would be very much in scope for the DHS Inspector General investigation and this outside independent panel that's been.

 I yield back.

-Director, I think we're going to be able to get two more members'times a question, then we have to get to the floor for the Prime Minister.
+Director, I think we're going to be able to get two more members' times of question, then we have to get to the floor for the Prime Minister.

-Thank you, Chair Johnson, and thank you so much, Director A., for your transparency and your testimony today.
+Thank you, Chair Johnson, and thank you so much, Director Wray, for your transparency and your testimony today.

 And she was a trailblazer, and I know that she will sorely be missed here in Congress.

-Uh Director Ray, I only have one question for you today, but before we get to that point, I just like to reiterate today that political violence is never acceptable.
+Director Wray, I only have one question for you today, but before we get to that point, I'd just like to reiterate today that political violence is never acceptable.

 Regardless of how different our political values and views are, attempted assassinations are a stain to the very democratic ideals of this nation.

-Political violence violence against election workers, that has been expressed today.
+Political violence against election workers, that has been expressed today.

 Congressman Connolly's staff was targeted and attacked last year.